 In contrast to the original model, the Mould King version also adds motorized driving to the set.
 The drive is handled by a single L-Motor, while the steering is handled by a servo motor.

 Both motors included in the set support proportional controls, but unfortunately the included battery-box does not handle proportional steering.
 I used one spare battery box from the excavator instead.

 As a nice touch they include a metal universal-joint for the drive-train.
 This is needed to handle the torque if you decide to hit reverse while the 2.4 kg heavy set is moving forward.
 The rest of the parts will still ache in pain though.

-Due to motorization, the wheels no longer drive the cylinders below the cabin.
+Due to motorization, the wheels no longer drive the pistons below the cabin.
 Here, Mould King went totally over the top and included a separate M-Motor to do that.
-To make room for it, they had to reduce the cylinders from 6 in the original to 4.
+To make room for it, they had to reduce the pistons from 6 in the original to 4.